ARTICLE

 A lion’s happy life in the zoo

-With the new cubs on display, a new generation can experience the joy of watching them grow while learning the lion’s important role in their ecosystem.
+With the cubs on display, a new generation can experience the joy of watching them grow while learning the lion’s important role in their ecosystem.

 “Lions and predators in general get this misnomer that people view them as killers.
 But lions aren’t that way.
 They hunt what they need to hunt and only get enough for their group,” Boyd said.
 “They’re out here surviving every day because the places they live in are disappearing.”